-Buddha House students will know him as the leader of Lam Rim Retreats at De-Tong Ling on Kangaroo Island, and from the month long November course at Kopan Monastery, India, which he has led eight times.
+Buddha House students will know him as the leader of Lam Rim Retreats at De-Tong Ling on Kangaroo Island, and from the month long November course at Kopan Monastery, Kathmandu, Nepal, which he has led eight times.

 Buddha House is privileged to have Venerable Thubten Dondrub resident at Buddha House.
 As many may know, he was born here in Adelaide and after graduating with Honours in History from Flinders University, he met Buddhism in Australia in 1976.
 He attended teachings by Lama Yeshe and Lama Thubten Zopa Rinpoche at Chenrezig Institute, Queensland, received rabjung ordination from Geshe Thubten Loden in March 1977 and gelong ordination from Lama Thubten Zopa Rinpoche in October 1979.